Hindu wedding: Praavisya Homam

 After griha pravesam, a fire ritual known as praavisya homam is performed by the couple to the accompaniment of thirteen Veda mantras from the Rg Veda.
 Jayaadi homam is also part of the praavisya homam.
 This homam offers the salutation of the newly married couple to Agni Deva and asks for strength and nourishment to discharge the duties of a grihasthas for the next one hundred years.
 After that, the bride shifts her position from the right side of her husband to his left side.
 At that time, once again, she recites a Veda mantra invoking the gods for blessings of children and wealth to perform the duties of a householder.

 At the end of the above homam, a child is placed on the lap of the bride and she offers a fruit to the child, while reciting a prescribed Veda mantra.
 Yet another mantram asks the assembled guests to bless the bride and then retire to their own individual homes peacefully.
 During the first evening of the stay in her new home, the couple see the stars known as Dhruva (pole star) and Arundhati.
 The husband points out the pole star and prays for the strength and stability of the household through a Veda mantra.
 Next, the husband points out the Arundhati star to his wife and describes to her the story of Arundhati and her legendary chastity.

-The rich and meaningful ceremony of the Hindu marriage (Kalyana Mahotsavam of the temples) is thus carried out in concert with sacred Veda Mantras.
-The bride and bridegroom should enunciate clearly the Veda mantras and reflect on their meanings during the different stages of the marriage ceremony.
-This way, they can be sure of a long, happy and prosperous married life and play their appropriate role in society to the fullest extent.
-Srinivasa Kalyanam is performed in the temples to remind us of these age old Vedic traditions behind a Hindu marriage.
+The sacred and meaningful Hindu marriage rituals (the Kalyana Mahotsavam performed in the temples) are therefore conducted in conjunction with the sacred Veda Mantras.
+The bride and bridegroom should speak the Veda Mantras clearly and think about the significance of the same in the various rituals of marriage.
+In this manner, they can ensure a long, happy, and successful married life and play their part in society in a full-fledged manner.
+Srinivasa Kalyanam is performed in the temples to teach us about these ancient Vedic customs of Hindu marriages.